A guide to help you decide if you should start mining Bitcoin and what to do in order to get started.

 Mining pools enable miners to work together by combining their hashrate.
 This gives miners smaller but more consistent payouts.

-Our pool, Slush Pool, is the 1st mining pool ever created, with more than 1.25M BTC mined since 2010.
+Our pool, Braiins Pool (formerly Slush Pool), is the 1st mining pool ever created, with more than 1.25M BTC mined since 2010.
 We are also the largest pool outside of China, with a strong track record of contributions to the mining space including the original stratum protocol in 2012 and the new Stratum V2 protocol that improves efficiency and security while also addressing Bitcoin’s mining centralization concerns.

 It’s extremely easy to join a mining pool.
 You simply set up an account with the pool of your choosing and then copy the pool’s URL into your ASIC miner’s web interface.
 Don’t worry if it sounds complicated!
 Below is a video tutorial walking you through the ASIC configuration where you can see how to set your pool URL.